Data Privacy and Security: What’s the Difference?

 That said, businesses operating in multiple states may want to align their banners with stricter regulations like the CPRA to ensure broader compliance.

 Effective from July 1, 2023, the Colorado Privacy Act (CPA) introduces requirements similar to those of the GDPR and CPRA.
-Under the CPA, opt-in consent is required to process sensitive data, such as biometric or health information.
+Under the CPA, opt-in consent is required to process sensitive data, such as biometric or health information, necessitating a clear banner for your website.
 Cookie banners under the CPA should provide clear information about data processing activities and offer explicit consent options, particularly when dealing with sensitive data categories.

 The Virginia Consumer Data Protection Act (VCDPA), effective January 1, 2023, requires businesses to obtain opt-in consent for processing sensitive data.
 It also mandates that consumers can opt-out of data processing for targeted advertising, data sales, or profiling.
 Cookie banners that comply with the VCDPA should provide clear, explicit consent options and inform users about their rights to opt out of certain data processing activities.